 Showcasing popular products by sales number

-This non-personalized technology is not based on the user's personal choice, but on the collective preference, like:
+This non-personalized technology is not based on the user's personal choice but on the collective preference, like:

 - The number of products purchased

-- Timing on product page
+- Timing on the product page

-- Repeatly placing product in shopping cart
+- Repeatedly placing the product in the shopping cart